FIRPTA HISTORY, RECENT REFORMS & REPEAL EFFORTS

-Over a nearly 3-year period, The Invest in America Coalition worked tirelessly with a bipartisan group of legislators in the House and Senate including Rep. and current House Ways & Means Committee Chairman Kevin Brady (R-TX), Rep. Pat Tibieri (R-OH) and Rep. Joe Crowley (D-NY) and Senators Mike Enzi (R-WY), Bob Menendez (D-NJ), Maria Cantwell (D-WA) and Johnny Isakson (R-GA) to achieve long sought FIRPTA reforms.
+Over a nearly 3-year period, The Invest in America Coalition worked tirelessly with a bipartisan, influential group of legislators in the House and Senate including former House Ways & Means Committee Chairman (now Ranking Member) Kevin Brady (R-TX), former Reps.
+Pat Tibieri (R-OH), Joe Crowley (D-NY) and U.S. Senators Mike Enzi (R-WY), Bob Menendez (D-NJ), Maria Cantwell (D-WA) and Johnny Isakson (R-GA) to achieve long sought FIRPTA reforms.

 These efforts led to the introduction of the Real Estate Investment and Jobs Act of 2015 (REIJA) that contained significant reforms to FIRPTA.
 The legislation secured 21 bipartisan cosponsors on the Senate Finance Committee and 35 co-sponsors on the Ways & Means Committee.
 Due in part to the Coalition’s intense legislative and grassroots efforts, The PATH Act of 2015 (‘The Act”) included two of REIJA’s long sought FIRPTA reform provisions:

 - Exempting “qualified foreign pension funds” and entities wholly owned by such funds from FIRPTA equalizing the tax treatment of domestic and foreign pension funds.